Annasaheb Kirloskar

-Balwant Pandurang Kirloskar (Devanagari: बळवंत पांडुरंग किर्लोस्कर) (31 March 1843 − 2 November 1885), popularly known as Annasaheb Kirloskar, was a Marathi playwright from Maharashtra, India.
+Balwant Pandurang Kirloskar (31 March 1843 − 2 November 1885), popularly known as Annasaheb Kirloskar, was a Marathi playwright from the Bombay Presidency in British India.

 Kirloskar was born on March 31, 1843, at Gurlhosur in Belgaum district to a Karhade Brahmin family.

 After completing schooling in his native place, at the age of twenty, Annasaheb moved to Pune to pursue further education.
 His overwhelming interest, however, lay in theatre and he faced parental pressure for his continued disinterest in formal education.
 His father pressurised him to return to his native Belgaum.